John Dickson & Son

 The Round Action Gunmaker

-Along with Wallace’s contemporaries, Francis Innes and John Thompson [Gunmaker to His Majesty], young John Dickson was working under some of the great gunmaking innovators of their time.
+Along with Wallace’s contemporaries, Francis Innes and John Thompson [Gunmaker to His Majesty], young John Dickson was working under some of the great gun making innovators of their time.

-1813 - 1840
+1813 - 1838

-Dickson completed his apprenticeship in 1813 and by 1840 was in business in his own right at 60 Princes Street.
-He married during his apprenticeship at the age of 17 and had six children the eldest of whom, also John, came into business with him and thus laid the foundation of a firm that spanned three generations.
+John Dickson completed his apprenticeship in 1813 and stayed with Wallace to become his foreman.
+He married during his apprenticeship at the age of 17 and had six children the eldest of whom, also John (II), came into business with him and thus laid the foundation of a firm that spanned three generations.

-The listings of Gunmakers for 1840 show Thomas Bryce in Carlton Street, John Dickson & Son at 60 Princes Street, Jas Harkom at 31 West Register Street, William Laing in the Cowgate, McLauchlan at 24 Frederick Street, Mortimer at 97 George Street, Pratt in Hanover Street, Alex Thomson in St Andrew’s Street and Wallace at 63 Princes Street.
+The listings of Gunmakers for 1840 show Thomas Bryce in Carlton Street, John Dickson & Son at 60 Princes Street, Joseph Harkom at 31 West Register Street, William Laing in the Cowgate, McLauchlan at 24 Frederick Street, Mortimer at 97 George Street, Pratt in Hanover Street, Alex Thomson in St Andrew’s Street and Wallace at 63 Princes Street.

-By the 1870’s other famous names, Alexander Henry, Dan’l Fraser and James MacNaughton all had premises in the city and Edinburgh was truly a centre of Gunmaking excellence with great competition between Gunmakers and ancillary trades.
+By the 1870’s other famous names, Alexander Henry, Daniel Fraser and James MacNaughton all had premises in the city and Edinburgh was truly a centre of Gunmaking excellence with great competition between Gunmakers and ancillary trades.

 His obsession almost bankrupted him and, ultimately, some of his family obtained an injunction restraining him from purchasing any more Dickson guns.